kimjune01/pyactiverecord/README.md

     date = model.Column(type="timestamp")

 ```
-at this time, if the lower-case of this model class name of the tabale is't exist, it is automatically created.
+at this time, if the lower-case of this model class name of table is't exist, table is automatically created.

-pyactiverecord needs to connecte to the database, so first of all, program is required to call Databese.setup method.
+pyactiverecord needs to connecte to the database, so program is required to call Databese.setup method.
 ```
 import model